gdt050579/AppCUI-rs/docs/chapter-3/stock-controls/graphview.md

 A GraphView supports the following edge routing algorithms:
 * `graphview::EdgeRouting::Direct` or `Direct` - draw edges as direct lines between nodes
-* `graphview::EdgeRouting::Orthogonal` or `Orthogonal` - draw edges as orthogonal lines (straight lines with right-angled corners) that try to avoid other nodes and edges.
-This ususally creates a better visual representation of the graph (in particular, for large graphs)
+* `graphview::EdgeRouting::Orthogonal` or `Orthogonal` - draw edges as orthogonal lines (straight lines with right-angled corners) between attachment points on node rectangles.
+This usually produces a clearer layout than direct lines, especially on larger graphs.

 A GraphView supports the following node arrangement algorithms:
 * `graphview::ArrangeMethod::None` or `None` - no automatic arrangement (use custom positions)